The Difference Between Temporary and Permanent Retail Displays

 Cost

-It's no surprise temporary displays are less expensive than permanent displays.
+It’s no surprise temporary displays are less expensive than permanent displays.
 This cost difference stems from the materials used, the manufacturing process, and the length of time they stay in the store.
-Because they're ordinarily used to promote less expensive merchandise, the lower price tag makes sense for brands.
+Because they’re ordinarily used to promote less expensive merchandise, the lower price tag makes sense for some brands.

 However, because permanent displays offer greater durability and longer shelf life, they’re ideal for brands promoting non-seasonal merchandise.
 They also act as an extension of a brand’s messaging and look.
 The initial investment up front is worth the ROI and brand continuity in the end.